bigjosh/Timed-Capsule/README.md

 ## Interesting twists

 It is hard to find common solenoids that definitively actuate at voltages/currents available with our AA batteries, so we picked the solenoids carefully and use an extra pair AA batteries soley for a voltage boost at the moment we pull them.
-You might suggest using either a boost inductor-based boost circuit or a capacitor-based charge pump to avoid ths, but it would Require very,very big parts to store enough energy to be useful here (we can not use electrolitic caps since they will likely fail over the decades).
+You might suggest using either a boost inductor-based boost circuit or a capacitor-based charge pump to avoid ths, but it would require some very,very big parts to store enough energy to be useful here (we can not use electrolitic caps since they will likely fail over the decades).
 It is hard to compete with the density of chemical energy!
+You might also suggest using a motor and gears to do the actuation (this is how most battery powered door locks do it), but it is hard to imagine gears that stay reliable after sitting still for 50 years.

 We are using the MSP430's Very Low Power Oscilator (VLO) to drive the LCD since it is actually lower power than the 32Khz XTAL.
 It is also slower, so more power savings.